benjavides/UEKeepSimulationChangesPlugin/README.md

 # README
 > Unreal Engine plugin to expose an engine function to save the changes made to an actor in blueprints.
-Tested in Unreal 4.27.2
+Tested in Unreal 4.27.2.

 ![image-20220826174114969](README.assets/image-20220826174114969.png)

 # Setup
+> A precompiled version for Unreal 5.0.3 is avaliable in the releases section of the repo.

 1. Put the `KeepSimulationChanges` folder in either